Logic and folklore explain enigmatic landscape features and suggest an origin for 'the Stations of the Cross'. Wed 15 June 2022

 The sign says Albergaria rock tomb was destroyed.

 It took hard work to smash out the rock sides of the Albergaria tomb.
-Photographs don't do justice to the damage.
+These photographs don't do justice to the damage.
 Nor to the work required:

 And anyway, why so much effort to smash a child's tomb?